Watts-Lab/task-mapping/tasks/Game of Clue - Terrorist Attack.md

 # Stimuli
 ## The visual components
-See supplemetal materials PDF for images of computer interface
+See supplemental materials PDF for images of computer interface

 # Procedure
 ## Steps